jadonhansen/push_swap-FINAL/README.md

 TIP: Use the following flags:
 "-c" to obtain a count of sorting actions.
-"-v" to visualize errors and the "-" flag in colour.
+"-r" to visualize errors and the "-v" flag in colour.
-"-r" to visualize the stacks being sorted.
+"-v" to visualize the stacks being sorted.